pedscoffee/PhysicianPromptEngineering/README.md

 ---

 <p align="center">
-  <strong>⭐ If this project saves you time, please star it and share with colleagues!</strong>
+  <strong>If this project saves you time, please star it and share with colleagues!</strong>
 </p>

 <p align="center">